brycewray/hugo-site/content/posts/2019/03/plain-truth.md

 [^open]: Think .docx is sufficiently open that we don't have to worry about that?
 [Think again](https://brattahlid.wordpress.com/2012/05/08/is-docx-really-an-open-standard/).

-[^Libre]: Some third-party apps, notably LibreOffice and its forebear, OpenOffice, have been known to get to old DOS Word files, but---again---with headaches and, often, less-than-satisfactory results.
+[^Libre]: Some third-party apps, notably LibreOffice and its forebear, OpenOffice, have been known to get to old DOS Word files, but --- again --- with headaches and, often, less-than-satisfactory results.
 For example, check out [this forum discussion](https://forum.openoffice.org/en/forum/viewtopic.php?f=7&t=74093).

 [^WordPerfect]: Before you say, "Hey, just a minute, bucko: WordPerfect is still around": [true, it is](https://www.wordperfect.com).
 But, in terms of market share, it's a ghost of its former self; and God help its users if they can't share files with Word.
 WordPerfect only barely exists, and in the dark shadow of the conqueror from Redmond.